 TypeAbility, the world's best typing tutor for users of screen readers and magnifiers.

 Access to Applications You Need

 With JAWS, you can work with Microsoft® Office®, including Word®, Excel®, Outlook®, and PowerPoint®; Internet Explorer®, Firefox®, Adobe® Reader®, Lotus® Symphony™ by IBM®, and more.
 JAWS is compatible with the latest Windows® operating systems, including touch screens and gestures on Windows 10.

-Access to MathML Content Rendered in Internet Explorer and Firefox
+Access to MathML Content Rendered in Internet Explorer, Chrome, and Firefox

 Tandem with JAWS